-Extended time, minimum distraction area, use of a reader, scribe, or computer, tape record lectures and large print.
+Extended time, minimum distraction area, use of a reader, scribe, or computer.

 A fellow student in class may be willing to make a copy of his/her notes.
-The student may choose to tape the class and later make notes from the recorder.
+The student may choose to digitally record the class and later make notes from the recorder.
 Access to Glean is available for recording lectures on your computer.
 Sometimes instructors have a class outline or class notes they will share with the students.

 Books on alternative format

 Staff members will assist students in obtaining textbooks or other class materials from publishers or use software to create an audio book if not available from the publisher.

-The office has a limited amount cassette tape recorders, tapes, handheld magnifiers, and talking calculators.
+The office has a limited amount cassette digital recorders, handheld magnifiers, and talking calculators.

-ZoomText, Dragon Naturally Speaking, Natural Reader, Jaws for Windows, Read & Write (RW), and Kurzweil 3000 software and CCTVs are available in the Disability Services Office.
+ZoomText, Natural Reader, Glean and Kurzweil software are available in the Disability Services Office.
 Contact the Disability Services Coordinator for training.

 Sign language interpreters